yawboafo/hubtelPrinters/README.md

 The Jar files can be found in a dummy folder created in the project directory named # externalresources.
 Externalresources may also contain the .aar release file so you dont have to clone the whole library everytime.

-The library also comes with a test app writting in both kotlin and Java respectively indicating how to use the sdk.
+The library also comes with a test app in kotlin and Java respectively indicating how to use the sdk.

+# PrinterManager
+This class is used to access all public functions